Our third and final hike in the Hardangerfjord region was to Vikedalsnebbet, also known as Little Trolltunga.

 Since we were not going to hike Trolltunga, Little Trolltunga (English: troll tongue) was the next best thing.

-This hike was on the same side of the fjord as our hotel and it was an easy 30-minute drive up the western shore of Hardangerfjord to the parking lot.
+This hike was on the same side of the fjord as our hotel and was an easy 30-minute drive up the western shore of Hardangerfjord to the parking lot.
 No ferries were required!

 Parking and trailhead amenities